The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: snazzy.
+Definitions include: excellent.

-Definitions include: to have sex.
+Definitions include: someone prone to excessive glomping.

 How common is this slang?